Armel081/Armels-Cafe/README.md

 #### Attributions

-[FreeCodeCamp's CSS Cafe Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-basic-css-by-building-a-cafe-menu) for the original idea and the base design
+[FreeCodeCamp's CSS Cafe Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-basic-css-by-building-a-cafe-menu) for the original idea and the base design of the page

-[Armel081 (aka me)](https://github.com/Armel081) for the code and all of the other extra design features
+[Armel081 (aka me)](https://github.com/Armel081) for the code and all of the other extra design features and sites